peter-evans/rebase/README.md

 ### Target other repositories

-You can rebase requests in another repository by using a [PAT](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) instead of `GITHUB_TOKEN`.
+You can rebase requests in another repository by using a `repo` scoped [PAT](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) instead of `GITHUB_TOKEN`.
 The user associated with the PAT must have write access to the repository.

 This example targets multiple repositories.